Commercial diving: Surface-supplied diving

 This is the most common type of equipment used in professional diving, and the one most recognised by the public.
 Surface-supplied equipment can be used with full face masks or diving helmets, which are normally fitted with diver to surface communication equipment, and often with light sources and video equipment.
 The decision between wearing a full-face mask or a full diving helmet comes down to job requirements and personal preference, however the impact protection and warmth offered by a full diving helmet makes it popular for underwater construction sites and cold water work.

 Breathing gas for the diver is piped down from the surface, through a long, flexible hose, bundled with other services and called an diver's umbilical.
 In addition to breathing gas, the umbilical will have additional hoses and cables for such things as communications equipment, a pneumofathometer for measuring depth, or hot water should the diver be using a hot water suit.
 The umbilical must be strong enough to support the diver's weight, with a significant safety margin, and securely connected to the diver's harness, because it may be used by surface personnel to pull the diver out of the water.
 Breathing gas is may be supplied from either high pressure storage cylinders or through a gas compressor.
 An emergency gas supply is carried by the diver.

 Saturation diving

 If the diver is to work at fairly constant depths for periods which would require long periods for decompression, the diver may temporarily live in a pressurised surface habitat called a saturation system, and be transported under pressure in a closed bell to and from the underwater workplace.
-This type of diving is known as saturation diving.
+The various chambers, including the diving bell to bring the divers to their work site, are called Pressure vessel for human occupancy.This type of diving is known as saturation diving.
 The same techniques for supplying breathing gas are used as in surface oriented surface-supplied diving, with the diving bell receiving breathing gas and other essential services from the surface.
 If diving at extreme depths, helium-based breathing gas mixtures are used to prevent nitrogen narcosis and oxygen toxicity which would otherwise occur due to the high ambient pressure.
 The diver is decompressed only once, at the end of the job, which saves time and reduces risk of decompression injury.